Housing and Residential Life Policies 2024-2025

 On-Campus Technology Work Orders

 For any work order that is technology related, the residents should click the “Submit a Technology Work Order” button.
-Then, the resident should click login on the upper-right corner of the page and use their Connections username and password to login.
-Next, the resident should choose a service and category from the options on the page to report an issue or make a request.
-Then, the resident should choose the appropriate subcategory and click the “OK” button.
-On the next webpage, the resident should provide their contact information and the department, building, and area/room where the service is needed.
+Then, residents should click login on the upper-right corner of the page and use their Connections username and password to login.
+Next, choose a service and category from the options on the page to report an issue or make a request.
+Then, choose the appropriate subcategory and click the “OK” button.
+On the next webpage, the resident should provide contact information and the department, building and area/room where the service is needed.
 Residents living on campus should select “Other/Not Listed” as the department.
-In the box at the bottom of the screen, the resident should describe the issue/ request.
-The resident should accurately answer the questions at the bottom of the webpage and then click the “Submit” button.
+In the box at the bottom of the screen, the resident should describe the issue/request.
+The resident should accurately answer the questions at the bottom of the webpage and click the “Submit” button.

 Big Bend and Glen Park Work Orders